SigireddyBalasai/discord_link_bot/infra/README.md

 This directory contains Terraform configuration to provision a minimal EC2-based environment for running the Discord bot in Docker, with EBS-backed persistence and CodeDeploy-based CI/CD.

+**Note**: This infrastructure has been parameterized to support multiple Discord bots.
+See [README-multi-bot.md](README-multi-bot.md) for details on deploying multiple bots.

 ## Quick setup (safe defaults)

 1. Install Terraform and AWS CLI.